About Us - The Hunter Thoroughbred Breeders

-The Hunter Thoroughbred Breeders Association is committed to upholding near 200 years of breeding history by fostering and promoting the thoroughbred breeding industry in the Hunter Valley.
+The Hunter Thoroughbred Breeders Association is committed to upholding near 200 years of breeding history by fostering, protecting, promoting and preserving the thoroughbred breeding industry in the Hunter Valley.

 We are committed to improving awareness of the value and importance of our industry domestically and globally and to retaining our position as one of the most influential and respected premier breeding regions in the world.